Gray Faculty of Medical and Health Sciences

-Gray Faculty of Medical and Health Sciences (formerly the Sackler Faculty of Medicine) is a medical school affiliated with Tel Aviv University, located in Tel Aviv, Israel.
+Gray Faculty of Medical and Health Sciences (formerly Sackler Faculty of Medicine) is a medical school affiliated with Tel Aviv University, located in Tel Aviv, Israel.

 History

 The Sackler School of Medicine was named for Arthur, Mortimer and Raymond Sackler.
 Purdue Pharma, the Sacklers' pharmaceutical company, was the developer of OxyContin, a version of the opioid analgesic compound, oxycodone.
 All three Sacklers were medical professionals who made substantial donations to the school.
 Each year the school has presented the Sackler Prize for a significant contribution to the fields of physics or chemistry.

 The school has consistently been ranked one of the 151-200 best medical schools according to the Shanghai Global Ranking of Academic Subjects.

-Naming Controversy
+Naming controversy

 Tel Aviv University received public pressure to remove the Sackler name from the name of the medical school due to ongoing controversy regarding the Sackler family and their alleged role in and lawsuits pertaining to the marketing and, consequently, the overprescription of addictive pharmaceutical drugs, including OxyContin.
-In 2019, Physicians for Human Rights–Israel said it had sent a letter to the dean of the Sackler School of Medicine requesting that the family’s name be removed.
-Rabbi Yuval Cherlow, a leading ethicist in Israel and ethics chairman at both Israel’s organ donation association and Tzohar, a group that reaches out to secular Jews, has publicly criticized the Medical Program for maintaining the name.
+In 2019, Physicians for Human Rights–Israel said it had sent a letter to the dean of the Sackler School of Medicine requesting that the family's name be removed.
+Rabbi Yuval Cherlow, a leading ethicist in Israel and ethics chairman at both Israel's organ donation association and Tzohar, a group that reaches out to secular Jews, has publicly criticized the medical program for maintaining the name.

 The Medical school decided in 2022 to remove the Sackler name from their U.S. facing Medical Program.
 In 2023 the Tel Aviv University administration reached an agreement with the Sackler family to remove the name Sackler from the Faculty of Medicine.
 The name was changed to the Faculty of Medical and Health Sciences in February 2024.
-In May 2025, it was announced that Jonathan Gray and his wife Mindy will donate $125 million dollars through the Gray Foundation to the faculty, which will be renamed the Gray Faculty of Medical and Health Sciences.
+In May 2025, it was announced that Jonathan Gray and his wife Mindy will donate $125 million through the Gray Foundation to the faculty, which will be renamed the Gray Faculty of Medical and Health Sciences.